Right Arrow

 • Bottleneck identification through crowding detection

-In practice, inefficiencies such as inconsistent takt times or unbalanced workflows—previously difficult to identify—become immediately visible.
-The system quantifies exactly how long products wait at each stage and how far operators travel during their shifts.
+In practice, inefficiencies such as inconsistent takt times or unbalanced workflows—previously complex to identify—become readily visible.
+The system quantifies how long products wait at each stage and how far operators travel during their shifts.

 For example, if an operator consistently walks across the production floor to retrieve tools, the system documents this motion waste with timestamps and frequency data.
-This evidence enables targeted improvements like tool reorganization or workstation redesign that eliminate thousands of unnecessary steps per shift.
+This evidence facilitates targeted improvements like tool reorganization or workstation redesign that reduce unnecessary steps per shift.

 Optimizing transportation and material flow

 Transportation waste—moving materials unnecessarily—introduces delays, increases damage risk, and adds no customer value.
-Every unnecessary movement represents an opportunity for optimization that AI video analytics can now capture and quantify.
+Unnecessary movement represents an opportunity for optimization that AI video analytics can now capture and quantify.

 Vision AI systems monitor material movement patterns throughout facilities, tracking: